Queer Montenegro

-The Montenegrin LGBT Association Queer Montenegro is a non-governmental organization established in October 2012, and registered in March 2013 in Podgorica.
+The Montenegrin LGBTIQ Association Queer Montenegro is a non-governmental organization established in October 2012, and registered in March 2013 in Podgorica.
 Queer Montenegro consists of longtime activists for human rights, and professionals from various fields of social life and different specialties.

 History

 Queer Montenegro emerged from informal LGBTIQ+ group Queer Brigade, noted for its striking performances in the field of human rights in Montenegro.
 The organization was formed out of a desire to find new ways to protect the human rights of LGBTIQ+ people.
 In particular, they seek to identify and solve issues that LGBTIQ+ people, as well as their friends and family, face.

 In May 2023, Queer Montenegro, along with Asocijacija Spektra and other LGBTIQ+ groups in Montenegro, refused to meet with the Minister for Human and Minority Rights, Fatmir Gjeka, in response to his failure to make progress on LGBTQ initiatives.
 The next month, in June 2023, Queer Montenegro and these other groups met with president Jakov Milatović, after which Milatović stressed the need for the government to support LGBTIQ+ people.